AI Adoption Framework for Infrastructure

 Impact measurement

-KPIs: MTTR, avoided incidents, reduced cost
+KPIs such as MTTR, avoided incidents, reduced cost

-💡 Tip: AI isn’t a project — it’s a process.
+💡 Tip: AI isn’t a project.
+It’s a process.
 Establish learning and feedback cadence.

 Framework summary